Sunday, June 1, 2025

 C++ horrible aspects

 Linus Torvalds described C++ as being a horrible language.
 While C++ has its dark corners I choose it any day over any other language.
-There are some horrible aspects though:
+Especially C with its major liabilities.
+There are some questionable aspects though:

 • lack of uniformity in STL.
 For example there is reset and clear.

 • functional programming style over object oriented.
 Why not make the regex functions member functions?
-This will help intellisense which is an important aspect for programming these days.
+It prevents clutter of std namespace.
+It will probably also help intellisense to build up its database which is important help for programming these days.

 • uniform initialization.
 Again the committee f*cked up.
 Could be fixed by using double braces (e.g.std::vector<size_t>{{2}})